 Vienna cannot halt the climate crisis by itself.
 Still, it can make a substantial contribution towards tackling it: by developing models for sustainable solutions, creating perspectives that motivate as many individuals and institutions as possible to do their part, and drafting strategies that work locally and set an example globally.

-Vienna’s Smart City strategy by Quick words
+Vienna’s Smart City strategy – long story short

 But what exactly makes a smart city?
 Vienna answers this question thus: high quality of life for all residents with the greatest possible protection of resources through social and technical innovations.
 Vienna can build on an excellent starting position in these tasks, like the water supply with mountain spring water since 1873 or the social housing buildings of “Red Vienna” since the 1920s.